 The Zombie argument (David Chalmer's website, Stanford Encyclopedia of Philosophy) is one of the most famous arguments against materialism, so I'll assume that you can find an explanation yourself if you aren't already familiar with it.

 I always find it fascinating when you have two sides that can't seem to communicate with or understand one another.
 I think the root of the problem is that both sides have a different notion of what counts as a zombie.
 The Dualist Conception of consciousness involves qualia, so their conception of a philosophical zombie is an entity that lacks qualia.
 This is a notoriously hard term to define - some would say because it is meaningless - but all that matters here is that they have a stricter conception of consciousness that the Materialist.
-The Materialist Conception of consciousness involves certain processes taking place, so a Materialist Conception of a zombie would involve certain processes taking place, but also not taking place, which would be a contradiction.
+The Materialist Conception of consciousness involves certain information processing taking place, so a Materialist Conception of a zombie would involve these processes taking place, but also not taking place, which would be a contradiction.

 Here's the confusion.
 If a someone were to claim that humans don't fit the Dualist Conception of a zombie and that Materialism is true, they'd be contradicting themselves, because Dualists have a wide conception of what counts as a zombie that all entities in a Materialist world would fit this definition.
 On the other hand, if someone were to claim that that Materialist Conception of a zombie were logically possible, which is merely to claim that they can posit this without contradiction, they would be mistaken since Materialist's have such a narrow conception of what would count as a zombie that this class is an empty set.